Fractalism

 Is this new age?

-No, and this is worth addressing directly.
-Fractalism uses words like resonance, field quality, and consciousness, which can trigger associations with new age thinking.
-But the resemblance is mostly surface level.
+Some of the language may sound similar at first.
+Fractalism uses words like resonance, field quality, and consciousness, which can trigger associations with new age writing.
+But the deeper posture is different.

 Do I have to believe all of this?

-Some parts may strike you as precise.
-Others may feel speculative or incomplete.
+Some parts of the site may feel strong.
+Others may feel exploratory, symbolic, or incomplete.
 That is fine.
-Fractalism itself acknowledges that it can be wrong, and it identifies specific ways in which it might fail.
 A framework that demands total agreement has already lost contact with truth.

 What do you mean by truth?

-What are STO and STS in plain language?
+What do reciprocity and extraction mean in plain language?

 What is the Void?